 Admittedly, turning on Flash does make the browser a little slow, and it's not the most attractive interface, but it certainly does the trick.
 We were able to create a Moshi Monster with no trouble at all on our iPad and iPhone using Photon Browser, though.

 Here's what happens when using Photon Flash Player vs Safari (swipe to see more):

 If you're finding Photon unbearably slow, try tapping the settings icon in the top right corner and adjusting the settings to suit your purpose.

 Puffin displayed the Moshi Monsters (below) website brilliantly, but struggled a little when displaying the Flash version of the Disney Fantasyland site.
-But having the option to try it out first is a real plus here, because you can then decide whether it meets your needs.
-It's also ideal for one-off instances when Flash is needed.

 However, Puffin does have a flaw for non-US users.
 Its servers are located in the US, which means there is a geo-restriction on content being viewed.
 For example, despite being in the UK, we couldn't view BBC iPlayer.